Please enter both an email address and a password.

 • Demonstrate to the supervising consultants that the fellow is able to perform and deal with possible complications of surgery (Arthroscopic Knee surgery: microfracture, meniscal repair, ACL reconstruction including graft harvest techniques, Hip Arthroscopy and FAI Debridement, Hip and Knee arthroplasty, revision hip and knee arthroplasty, foot and ankle surgery).

-• Fellows are encouraged to undertake an audit/research activity and present this at academic meetings, publish in relevant journals.
+• Fellows are encouraged to undertake an audit/research activity, present it at academic meetings, and publish it in relevant journals.

 • Fellows are encouraged to take part in teaching and training other junior staff members.